top of page

 For any questions about reproduction of designs or weaving of these tartans, please contact the registrant directly or via this website.

-Designed by Paul Mark Moffat, this tartan was created to celebrate mankind's return to the moon, from the first lunar landing by Apollo 11 which took place on 20 July 1969 until the crew of Apollo 17 set the last foot on the moon on 19 December 1972 to the newest project to return.
+Did you see the televised moon walk on July 20th, 1969 by the crew of the Apollo 11?
+The lunar terrain, a mesmerizing and desolate landscape, is a testament to the Moon's dramatic history.
+Its surface, marked by vast plains known as maria, is the result of ancient volcanic activity, where molten basalt flooded and solidified into smooth, dark expanses.
+Craters of varying sizes, formed by countless meteorite impacts over billions of years, pockmark the highlands and lowlands alike, creating a rugged and uneven terrain.
+The stark contrasts between the bright, mountainous highlands and the darker, smoother maria present a striking visual.
+These features, combined with the fine, powdery regolith covering the surface.
+This tartan was created to celebrate mankind's return to the moon, from the first lunar landing by Apollo 11 which took place on 20 July 1969 until the crew of Apollo 17 set the last foot on the moon on 19 December 1972 to the newest project to return.
 The design was inspired by the lunar surface and the designer used the colours of lunar rock samples to select the colours for the tartan.
-The sett incorporates elements to represent Neil Armstrong, who is said to have taken a piece of Armstrong tartan to the moon.
+The sett incorporates elements to represent Neil Armstrong, the first to set foot on the moon. 🚀 🌕 🌗 🌓 🌚

 bottom of page